zannloo/tp/docs/DeveloperGuide.md

 Similar to group, a student's data is encapsulated in a `Student` instance.
 These students are stored in their respective `Group` instance which in turn is stored in the `Root` class.
-These hierarchy is maintained by using a `Map<Id, Student>` and `Map<Id, Group>` object.
+These hierarchy is maintained by using a `Map<Id, Student>` and `Map<Id, Group>` instance for the parents to store reference to their children.

 Implementation for Creating a student and a group is very similar, so in this guide, I would go through the implementation for the harder one, which is creating a student.
 Should you have any questions do feel free to contact us.

 Most of the logic for creating a student is encapsulated in the `CreateStudentCommand` class, this class utilise the `GroupChildOperation` facade class to add the student to the group and the `Model` class to check for duplicates.
-The follow methods of `ModelManager` and `GroupChildOperation` are used:
+The following methods of `ModelManager` and `GroupChildOperation` are used:

 1. `ModelManager::groupChildOperation` - To generate a facade class specific to the current group, it also checks for the validity and presence of the specified group.
 2. `ModelManager::hasStudentWithId` - To check if the new student id is unique
 3. `GroupChildOperation::addChild` - To add the current student into the group